Human Trafficking Resources

 WOAR (Women Organized Against Rape)

-WOAR provides trauma therapy services to survivors of sexual violence, including survivors of trafficking.
-Their free therapy services include individual therapy, group sessions, and drop-in groups.
-WOAR’s Sex Trafficking Advocacy and Response Team also assists with crisis intervention and advocacy.
+WOAR, Philadelphia’s only rape crisis center, provides free counseling and trauma therapy services to child, teen, and adult survivors of sexual violence, including survivors of sex trafficking.
+Free counseling and trauma therapy services offered include individual and group sessions.
+Folks in need of WOAR services do not require insurance.
+WOAR’s Sex Trafficking Advocacy and Response Team also assists with crisis support, sex trafficking assessment, prevention/education, and advocacy.

 Philadelphia Children’s Alliance